 The analysis presented in Tables 3 and 4 reflect projected emissions that are typically higher during the summer months and represent a worse-case scenario.
 As indicated in Tables 3 and 4, the impacts are considered to be less than significant.
 In addition, the MDAQMD Rule Book contains numerous regulations governing various activities undertaken within the district.
 Among these regulations is Rule 403.2 - Fugitive Dust Control for the South Coast Planning Area, which was adopted in 1996 for the purpose of controlling fugitive dust.
 Adherence to Rule 403.2 regulations is required for all projects undertaken within the district.
-Future construction truck drivers must also adhere to Title 13 - \$2485 of the California Code of Regulations, which limits the idling of diesel-powered vehicles to less than five minutes.3 Adherence to Rule 403 Regulations and Title 13 - \$2485 of the California Code of Regulations and Title 13 - \$2485 of the California Code of Regulations and Title 13 - \$2485 of the California Code of Regulations and Title 13 - \$2485 of the California Code of Regulations and Title 13 - \$2485 of the California Code of Regulations will further reduce the potential impacts.
+Future construction truck drivers must also adhere to Title 13 - §2485 of the California Code of Regulations, which limits the idling of diesel-powered vehicles to less than five minutes.3 Adherence to the aforementioned standard condition will minimize odor impacts from diesel trucks.
+Adherence to Rule 403 Regulations and Title 13 - §2485 of the California Code of Regulations will further reduce the potential impacts.
 As a result, the impacts will be less than significant.